Health Encyclopedia

 • Drink plenty of fluids and don't skip meals.

-Because the exact cause of your near fainting spell is not known, another spell could occur without warning.
+Because the exact cause of your near-fainting spell is not known, another spell could occur without warning.
 To stay safe, don't drive a car or use dangerous equipment.
-Don't take a bath alone.
+Don't take a bath without someone close by.
 Don't swim alone.
-You can resume these activities when your healthcare provider says that you are no longer in danger of having a near-fainting spell.
+You can resume these activities when your health care provider says that you are no longer in danger of having a near-fainting spell.

 Follow-up care